NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/12_JKS.md

 ## JKS: Postposition_nominative (주격 조사)

 ### Definition
-JKS is a postposition that attaches to nouns and pronouns to mark the subject in a sentence, functioning as a case marker.
+JKS refers to a postposition that attaches to nouns and pronouns to mark the subject in a sentence, functioning as a case marker.

 ---